-Through data collection, community engagement,5 and analysis,6 OSB has identified a range of barriers associated with the needs of Maryland households and communities.
+Through data collection, community engagement,6 and analysis,7 OSB has identified a range of barriers associated with the needs of Maryland households and communities.
 These are described in detail below.
 In brief, the key identified challenges include:

 - 1. Lack of broadband availability to households - 2.
 Low-income households struggle to afford broadband services, devices, and technical support - 3.
-Low-income households and aging individuals lack needed digital skills
+Low-income households and aging individuals lack needed digital skills https://governor.maryland.gov/news/press/pages/governor-moore-launches-maryland-actnow-campaign-to-close-the-digital-divide-in-maryland.aspx.

-4 "Governor Moore Launches Maryland ActNow Campaign to Close the Digital Divide in Maryland," Office of Governor Wes Moore, News Release, July 18, 2023, https://governor.maryland.gov/news/press/pages/governor-moore-launches-maryland-actnow-campaign-to-close-the-digital-divide-in-maryland.aspx.
+5 "Governor Moore Launches Maryland ActNow Campaign to Close the Digital Divide in Maryland," Office of Governor Wes Moore, News Release, July 18, 2023,

-5 The State's comprehensive stakeholder outreach program included extensive efforts to identify the needs of all residents of Maryland with an emphasis on those belonging to covered populations.
+6 The State's comprehensive stakeholder outreach program included extensive efforts to identify the needs of all residents of Maryland with an emphasis on those belonging to covered populations.
 Outreach and data collection efforts were made to assess the baseline from which the State is working and to identify the barriers to Digital Equity faced generally and by each of the covered populations in Maryland.
 The research and analysis are based on available and relevant data from the American Community Survey (ACS), NTIA's Internet Use Survey (administered as a supplement to the Current Population Survey), FCC's National Broadband Map, and OSB's custom scientific phone survey (administered in 2023).
-As described in detail in Section Error!
-Reference source not found., the d ata and analysis are intended to facilitate understanding of the extent to which: (1) broadband internet service is available to and adopted by residents; (2) residents are confidently performing various digital skills; (3) residents are aware of and impacted by online security and privacy concerns; (4) computer devices are abundant and adequate for meaningful internet use; and (5) online government resources and services are accessibly built and maintained.
+As described in detail in Section 3.2, the data and analysis are intended to facilitate understanding of the extent to which: (1) broadband internet service is available to and adopted by residents; (2) residents are confidently performing various digital skills; (3) residents are aware of and impacted by online security and privacy concerns; (4) computer devices are abundant and adequate for meaningful internet use; and (5) online government resources and services are accessibly built and maintained.

-6 Analysis was undertaken to benchmark Maryland against national averages, and to benchmark its residents belonging to covered populations against those that do not belong to covered populations.
+7 Analysis was undertaken to benchmark Maryland against national averages, and to benchmark its residents belonging to covered populations against those that do not belong to covered populations.
 Analytical tools include a range of statistical tools and models, including regression analysis, in order to isolate factors and make appropriate conclusions regarding correlation and causation, thereby shaping the selection of metrics.